cloudfoundry/docs-bosh/drain-scripts.html.md

   drain-web-requests.erb: bin/drain
 ~~~

+<p class="note"><strong>Note</strong>: BOSH currently only allows one drain script per release job.</p>

 ## <a id="script-implementation"></a> Script Implementation ##

-BOSH drain scripts can be written in any interpreted language found on the
+You can write BOSH drain scripts in any interpreted language found on the
+job instance.
+Job instances inherit languages through release packages.

-job instance (provided via release packages).
-The UNIX shebang line at the
-beginning is used to specify the interpreter.
-Drain scripts are commonly
+Drain scripts are commonly implemented as shell scripts.
+The UNIX shebang line at the beginning is used to specify the interpreter.
-implemented as shell scripts.

-Drain script must exit in one of two ways:
+You must ensure that your drain script exits in one of following ways:

-- exit with 0 status code to tell BOSH to look at printed timeout value
+- Exit with a non-`0` status code: This informs BOSH that draining failed.

-    In this scenario drain script must print an integer followed by a newline
+- Exit with `0` status code: The drain script must also print an integer followed by a newline to `stdout`.
+BOSH interprests the `0` status code and integer as follows:
-    to `stdout` to tell BOSH how long to wait.

-    **Static draining**: If the drain script prints 0 or a positive integer, BOSH will sleep for that
+    **Static draining**: If the drain script prints a zero or a positive
-    many seconds once before moving onto its next step.
+	integer, BOSH sleeps for that many seconds before continuing.

-    **Dynamic draining**: If the drain script prints a negative integer, BOSH will sleep for that
+    **Dynamic draining**: If the drain script prints a negative integer, BOSH
-    many seconds and call the drain script again.
-Drain script will continue
+	sleeps for that many seconds, then calls the drain script again.

-    being called as long as the script outputs a negative value.
-There is no
+	<p class="note"><strong>Note</strong>: BOSH reruns a script indefinitely as long as the script exits with a status code `0` and outputs a negative integer.</p>
-    automatic timeout.

-- exit with non-0 status code to tell BOSH that draining failed

 ## <a id="environment-variables"></a> Environment Variables ##

-The following environment variables are available in a drain script when it is running:
+When running, a drain script can access the following environment variables:

-  * `BOSH_JOB_STATE` - JSON description of the current job state
+  * `BOSH_JOB_STATE`: JSON description of the current job state

-  * `BOSH_JOB_NEXT_STATE` - JSON description of the new job state that is being
+  * `BOSH_JOB_NEXT_STATE`: JSON description of the new job state that is being
     applied

+Use this feature to monitor job properties.
-One use case for this feature is to determine if the size of the persistent
+For example, a script can use this feature to determine if the size of the persistent disk changes and take a specified action.
-disk is being changed so the job can take appropriate action.

 ## <a id="example"></a> Example ##